peetkes/dhf-test-v4/ReadMe.md

 Project will create (in docker)

-* A single MarkLogic node
+* A single MarkLogic node with a dhf v4.0.1 application ready for use (Thanks to Dermot Smyth for the docker setup)

 Admin account is
 * Username: admin